-Kids don’t often ask Prudent questions.
-However those seemingly imprudent questions are sometimes my greatest source of writing inspiration.
+Kids silly questions are sometimes a source writing inspiration.

 If you are looking for a fictional idea, you might want to talk to a child.
-Writing inspiration comes from different things, sometimes from our experiences, and other times from conversations with people.
-But for the most part, the strongest inspirations are from children.
-Children’s inspiring power is embedded in their curiosity.
-You might think you have an imaginative ability, until you meet a child who wants you to lift him up until he touched the clouds.
-What you imagined – they lived.
+Writing inspiration comes from different places, from our experiences and other times from mundane conversations with people.
+But a lot of times the sparks arises from children’s comment.
+You would believe you have an awesome imaginative ability, until you talk to a child who imagined one could jump high enough to touch clouds.

 Taking a walk with my daughter one evening, she had her eyes up in the sky, and then she asked me where the moon was going to?
 Seemingly a rhetorical and inconsequential remark, yet in the past, this question had separated from the bodies, heads of those who got it wrong.
 Thanks to the custodians of the law; who ruthlessly opposed all blasphemous misinterpretation of the Bible book of Psalm 8:3.
 To avoid dabbling with this ancient question, I cautiously replied that the moon was going shopping.
 I had to quicken the conversation to an end, with all these talks of teleportation, who knows who is listening?
 The wacky-walking dude behind us that night could have been a visitors from the 16th century, and I really like my head just where it is.